 6. Remote Desktop Softwares

-One of the simplest ways that takes care of all the geeky stuff for you in the background and lets you access your computer files remotely is a good remote desktop software.
-Some of those software include but not limited to Unity, GoToMyPC, LogMeIn, PushBullet etc. Let’s take a look at few of them.
+If you are looking for a way, that takes care of all the geeky stuff and lets you access your computer files remotely then try remote desktop software.
+Some of that software include but not limited to Unity, GoToMyPC, LogMeIn, PushBullet, etc. Let’s take a look at few of them.

 LogMeIn Pro: It is popular software which offers some extra functionalities like remote printing, 1TB storage, unlimited users.
 But all this comes at a price.
 LogMeIn Pro varies from $349.99/year to $1539.99/year for large businesses.